-PayPal makes money primarily by processing customer transactions on the Payments Platform and from other value-added services.
+PayPal makes money primarily by processing customer transactions on the Payments Platform and other value-added services.
 Thus, the revenue streams are divided into transaction revenues based on the volume of activity or total payments volume—and value-added services, such as interest and fees earned on loans and interest receivable.
-In 2022, PayPal generated over $27.5 billion in revenues and over $2.4 billion in net profits.
+In 2023, PayPal generated nearly $30 billion in revenues and $4.24 billion in net profits.

 Who owns PayPal?